Tirzah (Tell el-Farah North)

-Tirzah (תִּרְצָה) was a town in the Samarian highlands northeast of Shechem; it is generally identified with the site of Tell el-Far'ah (North), northeast of modern city of Nablus, in the immediate vicinity of the Palestinian village of Wadi al-Far'a and the Far'a refugee camp, although Conder and Kitchener suggested that the ancient city may have actually been where Tayasir is now located, based on its phonemes.
-Conversely, biblical researchers, Robinson and Guérin, suggested identifying the town with Talluza.
+Tirzah (תִּרְצָה) was an ancient town in the Samarian highlands northeast of Shechem; it is generally identified with the site of Tell el-Far'ah (North), northeast of modern city of Nablus, West Bank, in the immediate vicinity of the Palestinian village of Wadi al-Far'a.

 History

 The size of the archaeological site is 180 dunam and is located in the hills of Samaria, northeast of Nablus, in what is currently known as the West Bank.
 The archaeological site is called Tell el-Far'ah (North) in order to distinguish it from Tell el-Far'ah (South), an archaeological site south of Gaza.

 Excavations were undertaken at Tell el-Far'ah between 1946 and 1960 for nine seasons by École Biblique under the direction of Roland de Vaux.
+More recently, an international archaeological project led by the Universidade da Coruña, in cooperation with the Palestinian Ministry of Tourism and Antiquities and the Universidade Nova de Lisboa, has carried out three excavation seasons between 2017 and 2019 and one prospecting campaign in 2022.

 Prehistoric period

 The site was occupied in the Neolithic and Chalcolithic eras, and became progressively more populated.

+Pre-Pottery Neolithic B

-Finds from the earliest levels of settlement excavated by Dorothy Garrod in 1928 were suggested to date to the Pre-Pottery Neolithic B (PPNB) period.
+Period I: Finds from the earliest levels of settlement excavated by Dorothy Garrod in 1928 were suggested to date to the Pre-Pottery Neolithic B (PPNB) period.

+Chalcolithic

+Period II: Cave U: dwellings then tomb.

-Bronze Age
+Early Bronze

 During the Early Bronze Age, Tell el-Far'ah had ramparts and domestic housing units.
 The earliest pottery oven of its kind was excavated here; it had two chambers that allowed separation between the vessels being fired and the open flame.
 This type of pottery oven continued to be used in the region until the Roman period.
 A temple and an olive press were also uncovered.
 Town planning is clearly evident at the site.
 The western gate in the town wall was rebuilt several times during this period.
 The excavations indicate developing urbanization and the presence of new populations.
 However, the town was abandoned in the middle of the third millennium BCE, and remained so for approximately 600 years.